-- (i) Doors onto the protected route must provide 30 minutes' protection from fire.
-Fire doors must be installed and maintained in accordance with BS 8214:1990 - Where these doors are in regular use by occupants, they will be fitted with: - An approved type of hydraulic self-closer (overhead or concealed) Perko and finger types are not acceptable - Three 100mm (4") butt hinges will be fitted to all doors in the normal size range and these shall be made of a material with a high melting point. - Locks must be fitted to study bedrooms but must be able to be opened from within without the use of a key.
-This also applies to final exit doors (back and front). - Intumescent strips will be fitted to all these doors' casings or to the doors themselves. - Except for final exit doors and those doors of rooms which open onto a protected inner lobby, the intumescent strips will be fitted with an integral smoke seal.
-It must be noted that fire alarm provision needs to be correct before installing intumescent strips/smoke seals. - (ii) Fire doors will be a good fit to frame with 2 4mm gaps.
+- (i) Doors onto the protected route must be half hour fire doors.
+Fire doors must be installed and maintained in accordance with BS 8214:1990 - (ii) Where these doors are in regular use by occupants, they will be fitted with an approved type of self-closer.
+(Perko and finger types are not acceptable) Three 100mm (4") butt hinges will be fitted to all doors in the normal size range and these shall be made of a material with a high melting point.
+Locks must be fitted to study bedrooms but must be able to be opened from within without the use of a key.
+This also applies to final exit doors (back and front).
+Intumescent strips will be fitted to all these doors' casings or to the doors themselves.
+Except for final exit doors and those doors of rooms which open onto a protected inner lobby, the intumescent strips will be fitted with an integral smoke seal.
+It must be noted that fire alarm provision needs to be correct before installing intumescent strips/smoke seals. - (iii) Fire doors will be a good fit to frame with 2 4mm gaps.
 8mm gap beneath the door is acceptable.
 There must be no gap between smoke seal and door or casing.
 The door must latch positively when closed.
-Gaps around door casings and voids adjacent to locks must be stopped with intumescent or other suitable approved non-combustible material. - (iii) Where doors serve only rooms such as storerooms (not normally accessible to tenants) or store cupboards, boiler rooms, etc., a door closer may not be necessary.
+Gaps around door casings and voids adjacent to locks must be stopped with intumescent or other suitable approved non-combustible material. - (iv) Where doors serve only rooms such as storerooms (not normally accessible to tenants) or store cupboards, boiler rooms, etc., a door closer may not be necessary.
 Fire doors which are routinely kept locked should be labelled 'Fire Door Keep Locked' on the outside.

-Walls, Floors and Ceilings
+Walls, Floors and Ceilings.